-Daily correlations of wind speeds in January are all statistically significant at the 5 % level (r = 0.39) with high values in the windward areas and lower values in the east and over the NW.
-In July, daily correlations show a similar dipole pattern with high values in the west and low to non-significant correlations in the east (r = 0.21, 94.9 %).

-Correlations of monthly mean wind speeds show comparable spatial distributions in the field correlation with clearly higher skills on average although in January (r = 0.72, 97.7%) the SE domain and in July (r = 0.43, 75.1%) also the NE-Atlantic and most parts of the eastern boundary show non-significant values.
+Daily correlations of wind speeds in January are all statistically significant at the 5 % level, with high values in the windward areas and lower values in the east and over the NW.
+In July, daily correlations show a similar dipole pattern, with high values in the west and low to non-significant correlations in the east.
+Correlations of monthly mean wind speeds show comparable spatial distributions in the field correlation with clearly higher skills on average, although in January the SE domain and in July also the NE-Atlantic and most parts of the eastern boundary show non-significant values.

-- Daily precipitation in January (r = 0.35) shows generally significant correlations with higher values (r > 0.4) for windward coastal and mountain areas with decreasing skill towards the eastern and SE domain.
-A similar spatial pattern for the correlation of monthly precipitation sums in January (0.62, 97.4%) is achieved with generally good correlations.
-Daily precipitation in July (r = 0.19, 98.5%) is reconstructed with higher to correlation over the western and the central domain but with low to non-significant skills - in the eastern part.
-Monthly sums of precipitation in July (r = 0.27, 52.2%) show higher correlations over the western and partly eastern domain but non-significant values for northern and south-eastern regions and the Baltic Sea.
+Daily precipitation in January shows generally significant correlations with higher values (r > 0.4) for windward coastal and mountain areas, with decreasing skill towards the eastern and SE domain.
+A similar spatial pattern for the correlation of monthly precipitation amounts in January is achieved with generally good correlations.
+Daily precipitation in July is reconstructed with higher correlation over the western and the central domain, but with low to nonsignificant skills in the eastern part.
+Monthly amounts of precipitation in July show higher correlations over the western and partly eastern domain but non-significant values for northern and south-eastern regions and the Baltic Sea.

-Daily correlations of relative humidity in January (r = 0.23, 97.8%) are mostly significant with a dipole pattern of high values in the NW vs. low values in the SE.
-This is also the case for correlations of the monthly mean in January (r = 0.46, 76.2%) with non-significant correlations in the SE domain and most parts of the Baltic Sea.
-Daily correlations of relative humidity in July (r = 0.13, 81.3%) are generally very low with higher values over the western domain and low to non-significant values over the eastern domain.
-Monthly mean humidity in July (r = 0.24, 40.3%) shows higher correlation ern domain.
-Monthly mean humidity in July (r = 0.24, 40.3%) shows higher correlation over land and the NE-Atlantic but low and partly negative correlations over the Baltic Sea, the SE domain and UK.
+Daily correlations of relative humidity in January are mostly significant with a dipole pattern of high values in the NW vs. low values in the SE.
+This is also the case for correlations of the monthly mean in January, with non-significant correlations in the SE domain and most parts of the Baltic Sea.
+Daily correlations of relative humidity in July are generally very low, with higher values over the western domain and low to non-significant values over the eastern domain.
+Monthly mean humidity in July shows higher correlation over land and the NE-Atlantic but low and partly negative correlations over the Baltic Sea, the SE domain and UK.

-Reconstructed daily cloudiness in January (r = 0.20, 91.7%) shows non-significant correlations over the NE-Atlantic and the SE with highest values over the windward coastal areas.
-A similar pattern exists also for the monthly mean cloudiness in January (r = 0.45, 75.7%) with much higher correlations with exception of the NE-Atlantic and the SE.
-Daily correlations of cloudiness are very low in July (r = 0.13, 92.2%) with slightly higher values for windward coastal areas.
-The correlations for the monthly mean cloudiness in July (r = 0.34, 69.0%) show higher values for the central domain with a general heterogeneous pattern with non-significant values i.e. over the NE-Atlantic and N-Scandinavia and southern regions.
+Reconstructed daily cloudiness in January shows nonsignificant correlations over the NE-Atlantic and the SE, with highest values over the windward coastal areas.
+A similar pattern exists also for the monthly mean cloudiness in January, with much higher correlations except for the NE-Atlantic and the SE.
+Daily correlations of cloudiness are very low in July, with slightly higher values for windward coastal areas.
+The correlations for the monthly mean cloudiness in July show higher values for the central domain with a general heterogeneous pattern with non-significant values, i.e. over the NE-Atlantic and N-Scandinavia and southern regions.